Piracy in the Strait of Malacca: Modern piracy

 For instance, Lloyd's of London declared the strait a high war-risk area for insurance purposes, underscoring the Strait of Malacca's outlaw reputation in recent years.
 The action added a premium of 1% of cargo value, "infuriating shipping lines", according to news reports.
 The declaration of the sea lane as a high war-risk area referenced the waterway's "war, strikes, terrorism, and related perils".
 Company officials, however, lifted the advisory in 2006, after Singapore and Indonesia launched their sea and air patrols.

 Pirate attacks have not stopped the 50,000 ships that annually transit the narrow passage.
 Forty percent of the world's trade passes through it and it has become the most important route of transport for oil from the Middle East to markets in East Asia.

 According to the IMB, the majority of modern pirates in the region are of Indonesian origin.
 Of the countries in the region, Indonesia's navy is least equipped to combat piracy.
 Instances of modern piracy typically fall into one of three categories: those looking for easy profit, those working with or belonging to organised crime syndicates, and those associated with terrorist or secessionist groups with political motivations.

 Pirates looking only for easy profit are usually criminals of opportunity.
 They search for easy targets, robbing ships and their crews of money and valuables.
 Those belonging to organised criminal syndicates attack with more sophistication and planning.
 Their operations, which require skill, co-ordination, and funding, aim to steal large cargoes or to kidnap ships' crews for ransom.
 The kind of piracy related to terrorism operates similarly, but differs in that it seeks funding to continue terrorist activities or to make political statements.

 In 2014, a new piracy strategy of specifically targeting oil and diesel tankers emerged.
 This caused concern about the revival of piracy in the Straits of Malacca.
+In 2024, ReCAAP reported targeted stealing of engine spares by pirates as unique to the Singapore and Malacca Straits, indicating the possibility of a black market.

+The threat of piracy in the Strait of Malacca has also contributed to China's broader security concerns, as reliance on the strait for energy imports has made it a focal point of what Chinese leaders have called the "Malacca dilemma," a strategic vulnerability tied to both piracy and the risk of foreign interdiction during conflict.

+According to ReCAAP, there were 107 incidents of piracy in the Straits of Malacca in 2024, representing a 6% increase from 2023.
+Piracy and robbery surged in the first half of 2025, with 80 incidents as opposed to 21 in 2024.